salaboy/platforms-on-k8s/chapter-5/README.md

 my-mb-kafka   small   kafka   True     True    kafka.mb.local.salaboy.com   2m51s
 ```

-Kafka doesn't require any secret to be created when using its default configuration.
+Kafka doesn't require creating any secret when using its default configuration.

-You should see three running pods (one for Kafka, one for Redis and one for PostgreSQL).
+You should see three running pods (one for Kafka, one for Redis, and one for PostgreSQL).

 ```shell
 > kubectl get pods